Buildings and architecture of Brighton and Hove: Early 20th century

 Western Road was redeveloped with new commercial buildings in the 1930s.

 Residential growth continued in the interwar and postwar periods, and the distinctive zonal pattern of development continued.
-Estates of council housing were built east and northeast of Brighton (at Whitehawk, Bevendean and Moulsecoomb, and in the redeveloped Carlton Hill inner suburb which had been subject to urban renewal); middle-class residential housing developed to the north in the Patcham and Preston areas; and suburbs such as Westdene, Withdean, Tongdean and West Blatchington to the northwest of Brighton and the north of Hove had an upper middle-class character.
-The rapid interwar suburban growth was similar to that seen throughout southeast England, but it was particularly stimulated by the introduction of electric trains on the main railway route to London—bringing a quicker and much more frequent service and increasing the attractiveness of commuting.
-Meanwhile, Brighton Corporation began major slum clearance operations in the 1930s when the government offered financial incentives.
-Moulsecoomb and the Pankhurst Avenue area near Queen's Park, both started in the early 1920s, were the first council estates.
-In the former, the South Moulsecoomb area was laid out first; its 478 houses, on 94 acre taken from the parish of Patcham in 1920, were designed along "garden city" lines with semi-detached houses set in large green spaces.
-North Moulsecoomb's 390 houses, including many brick-built terraces at a much higher density, followed from 1926.
-Brighton's first council flats were the four-storey Milner (1934) and Kingswood (1938) blocks, built as part of the Carlton Hill slum clearance programme.
+Middle-class residential housing developed to the north in the Patcham and Preston areas; and suburbs such as Westdene, Withdean, Tongdean and West Blatchington to the northwest of Brighton and the north of Hove had an upper middle-class character.
+The rapid interwar suburban growth was similar to that seen throughout south-east England, particularly stimulated by improvements to railway connections to London, which increased the attractiveness of commuting.
+Slum clearances were undertaken in the 1930s.
+Council housing was built east and northeast of Brighton—Moulsecoomb and the Pankhurst Avenue area near Queen's Park, both started in the early 1920s, were the first council estates.
+In South Moulsecoomb, 478 houses were initially built, on 94 acre, along garden city lines.
+North Moulsecoomb's 390 houses, at a much higher density, followed from 1926.
+Brighton's first council flats were the four-storey Milner (1934) and Kingswood (1938) blocks in Carlton Hill.

-Several streets in central Brighton were also transformed by the Corporation in the 1920s and 1930s: they sought to improve the flow of traffic by widening main roads in the commercial heart of the town.
-Western Road (1926–36), West Street (1928–38) and North Street (1927–36, and again in the 1960s) were all widened.
-Many 19th-century buildings were demolished: on North Street, a mixture of shops, houses (some in "squalid courtyards") and inns disappeared, on West Street all buildings on the west side (mostly large houses of the late 18th and early 19th century, when the road was high-class) were removed, and the north side of Western Road was demolished.
-Most buildings there were shops with tall 19th-century houses behind.